It takes hard work to snag a spot on the first page of Google search results. There are many ...

-Good content helps your site by giving others a reason to share it and to turn to it for insight they feel they can trust.
+Good content helps your site by giving others a reason to share it and to turn to it for insights they feel they can trust.
 It also makes your site easier to find.
 The more content you share, the more keywords you link to your page, and the more likely you are to come up in search results.

 We all know bad content when we see it.
 Perhaps it’s perfunctory or completely misses the point of the headline.
 The grammar may be poor and the writing choppy and unprofessional.
 It can also mean the links are bad, irrelevant, or just simply too frequent.

 Bad content decreases your trust factors, both within search engine algorithms and among the people who visit your site.
 So how do you know you’re creating good content?

 Quality content should be: